Ron Ashton

-Ronald ("the Beast") Ashton (born May 8, 1954) is a former WHA left winger for the Winnipeg Jets.
-In the World Hockey Association, he played 36 games and registering 1 goal, 3 assists, and 66 penalty minutes.
-He was best known as a fourth line player and enforcer.
+Ronald Ashton (born May 8, 1954) is a Canadian former professional ice hockey left winger who played for the Winnipeg Jets of the WHA.
+In the World Hockey Association, he played 36 games and registered 1 goal, 3 assists, and 66 penalty minutes.
+He was best known as a fourth-line player and enforcer.
 Ashton's stint with the Jets included him playing with the likes of hockey superstars Bobby Hull, Anders Hedberg and Ulf Nilsson.